 - Queens Road Academy - to support primary schools across the borough

 - Horizon Community College - to support secondary schools across the borough.

 Each champion school will offer support in the following ways:

 - practice showcase events

-Scheduled half-day sessions when the school will open its doors to colleagues to visit and experience practice firsthand.
-Each showcase will have a key focus and begin with an introduction session led by the Champion School’s staff.
-Colleagues will then have time to undertake an enquiry walk to experience the school’s provision before reconvening to share thoughts and be introduced to the related on line materials.
+Scheduled half-day sessions when the school will open it's doors to colleagues to visit and experience practice first-hand.
+Each showcase will have a key focus and begin with an initial session led by the Champion School’s staff.
+Colleagues will then have time to undertake an enquiry walk to experience the school’s provision.
+They will then get together to share thoughts and be shown the related online materials.

 - online materials

 A series of resources and guidance documents intended to answer the frequently asked questions schools face when developing provision for EAL learners.